Ulanji

 In Binbinga mythology, Ulanji is a snake-ancestor of the Binbinga.

+Myth

-He bit the heads off some flying foxes and took out two of their ribs and their heart.
+He bit the heads off of flying foxes and took out two of their ribs and their heart.
 Ulanji emerged from the ground at a place called Markumundana.
-He walked along to a large hill, Windilumba, where he made a spring, and also a mountain close by.
-He crossed what is now known as the Limmen Creek, and made a range of hills and a valley, with a large number of water-holes and plenty of lilies in them.
+He walked along to a large hill, Windilumba, where he made a spring, and a nearby mountain.
+He crossed what became known as the Limmen Creek, and made a range of hills and a valley, with many water-holes filled with lilies in them.

 He left behind numbers of Ulanji spirits, which emanated from his body, wherever he performed ceremonies.
-After travelling over a great extent of country, and making many mungai (totem animal) spots, he finally went into the ground at a water-hole called Uminiwura.
+After travelling widely, and making many mungai (totem animal) spots, he finally went into the ground at a water-hole called Uminiwura.

 The Binbinga believe that both men and women can see the spirit children at the mungai spots.